Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/7/Cyber-Security-Guidelines.md

 -- Done

 - Document one new cyber security habit you will follow at Focus Bear.
 -- Will use 24 character passwords for all work accounts as well as 2FA.
+Will also report suspicous activity immeditaelly to the appropriate party.